tristynferreiro/SHARC-buoy-data-transmission/Software/README.md

 - combined_integers.c

 ## compression/
-This folder contains all previous developed versions of the the compression algorithm needed for testing.
+This folder contains all previously developed versions of the the compression algorithm needed for testing.
 These versions were created throughout the development of the final solution and serve different functions.<br /><br />

 A version lzss compression was used in the solution of this project.